My absolute, uncontested favorites

 After I graduated, I was less involved in gaming, no longer being surrounded by friends sharing the interest.
 Once I'd settled into my career and got an apartment to myself, the urge to game returned.
 My partner returned from studying abroad, and much of our game time was spent on playing Stardew Valley, Monster Hunter: World, and Final Fantasy XIV together.
 Old School RuneScape became a mainstay once its mobile version released and I found friends similarly interested, and I spent several months deeply into Red Dead Redemption 2.

-Covid found me jobless for a year, and I spent most of that time exploring old favorites once again.
-Jackbox, Fortnite, Among Us, and a rotation of other popular online games were my social bridge during this time.
+Covid found me jobless for a year, and I spent most of that time exploring old favorites like Final Fantasy XII and Dark Souls II once again.
+Jackbox, Fortnite, Among Us, and a rotation of other popular online games were my social bridge.

 These days, I use Backloggery less to keep track of games to play, and more to keep record of what I've already played.